Ensemble scolaire Le Bon Sauveur

-Ensemble Scolaire Le Bon Sauveur is a private school in Le Vésinet, Yvelines, France, in the Paris metropolitan area.
-It serves levels maternelle (preschool) through lycée (high school).
+Ensemble Scolaire Le Bon Sauveur is a private school located in Le Vésinet, Yvelines, France, within the Paris metropolitan area.
+It offers education from maternelle (preschool) to lycée (high school).

 It was established after 1928, when the Congregation of the Girls of Le Bon Sauveur of Caen received permission to establish a private catholic school for girls.
 In 1977 the establishment became secular and open to boys.